AMINOexe/spras/CONTRIBUTING.md

 The network should be all of the edges written in the format `<vertex1>|<vertex2>`, which also differs from the `omicsintegrator1.py` example.
 `spras/dataset.py` provides functions that provide access to node information and the interactome (edge list).

+The `generate_inputs` function should produce a network file and a node file which match the formatting seen in test/LocalNeighborhood/input/ln-network.txt and test/LocalNeighborhood/input/ln-nodes.txt respectivley.

 Implement the `run` function, following the PathLinker example.
 The `prepare_volume` utility function is needed to prepare the network and nodes input files to be mounted and used inside the container.
 It is also used to prepare the path for the output file, which is different from how the output is prepared in the PathLinker example.